Monday, December 20, 2010

 And if Microsoft cedes consumer ground, it risks its enterprise stronghold.
 Businesses are becoming more willing to allow employees to use their personal devices for work purposes, and a growing number of those gizmos are Macs, iPads, iPhones and Android smartphones.

+So it's up to Microsoft to turn that around by being a leader, rather than a follower, in the consumer market.
 Windows Phone 7 is a good start.
 Internet Explorer 9 has some exciting new features that other browsers lack.
 And Xbox's controllerless Kinect -- the first of its kind -- is coming this holiday season.

 Microsoft just has to hope it's not too late.